ggalguera/kickstarter-analysis/README.md

 Create two charts to visualize trends on successful theater kickstarter over time and outcome goal percentage grouped by funding goal.

 ## Analysis and Challenges
-Presentation of the analysis and some chellenges faced during the excersice.
+Presentation of the analysis and some chellenges faced during the exercise.
 ### Analysis of Outcomes Based on Launch Date
 ![Outcomes Based on Launch Date](https://github.com/ggalguera/kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png)